ac000/itsa/README.md

 By default, itsa will use colourised output.
 If the above *NO\_COLOR* environment variable is set then it won't.

-*ITSA\_COLOR* can be be used either force the colourised output on or off (regardless of the setting of *NO\_COLOR*).
+*ITSA\_COLOR* can be used to either force the colourised output on or off (regardless of the setting of *NO\_COLOR*).

 It can be set to either *yes/true* or *no/false*